devslash-paul/fetchDSL/docs/index.md

 }
 ```

-This is quite slow, encumbering, and not very useful.

 One of the major advantages of _fetchDSL_ is its ability to perform many
 thousands of requests efficiently.
 Even when there's changes in each
 request.
 To take advantage of this, we have to define a `DataSupplier`.

-### Changing request method
-TODO

-### Adding a body

 ### Making multiple requests with Data Suppliers